Volume XII - Debt Management

 Delinquent – Delinquency occurs when payment is not made by the due date specified in the initial billing notice.

-Treasury Report on Receivables and Debt Collection Activities (TROR) – The TROR serves as a management report informing Federal decision-makers of the gross book value of the receivables owed to Federal agencies and the status of the Federal Government’s debt portfolio.
-Refer to Treasury Reporting on Receivables for instructions.
+Treasury Report on Receivables (TROR) – The TROR is a management report informing Federal decision-makers of the type and amount of non-tax receivables owed to Federal agencies and the status of the Federal Government’s debt portfolio.

 Waiver – A decision that conditions exist which should result in cancellation, forgiveness, or non-recovery of a debt owed, including interest and other late payment charges assessed on such debts under the applicable statutes and implementing regulations 38 C.F.R. § 1.955 through 38 C.F.R. § 1.969 and 38 C.F.R. § 17.105.